The Married Woman

-The Married Woman is an Indian Hindi-language, romantic drama web series featuring Ridhi Dogra, Monica Dogra, Suhaas Ahuja, and Imaad Shah.
+The Married Woman is an Indian Hindi-language, romantic drama web series featuring Riddhi Dogra, Monica Dogra, Suhaas Ahuja, and Imaad Shah.
 Directed by Sahir Raza and produced by Juggernaut Productions, this web series is currently streaming on ALTBalaji and ZEE5.
 The trailer was released at a launch event in Mumbai on 13 February 2021.
 It is based on Manju Kapur's book, A Married Woman.

 Synopsis

-It is a story of two women, Astha and Peeplika, set in the backdrop of the 90s, where Astha is a dutiful housewife and a mother.
-Peeplika is an unconventional artist and has never been impressed by normal routines in her life.
-Astha sets out on a journey of self-discovery and meets Peeplika on the route.
-Astha sets herself free from the society pressures and boundaries when she finds an intense connection with Peeplika, something that she always longed for.
+It is a story of two women, Aastha and Peeplika, set in the early '90s, where Aastha is a dutiful housewife and a mother while Peeplika is an unconventional artist and has never been impressed by the routines in her life.
+Aastha sets out on a journey of self-discovery and meets Peeplika en route.
+Aastha frees herself from the pressures and boundaries of society when she finds an intense connection with Peeplika, something that she always longed for.
 All this happens amidst the riots after Babri Masjid demolition horrified the nation.